SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Related Work

 \section{Related Work}

 \mypara{Privacy and Security for SSL} There have been more and more studies on the privacy and security of self-supervised learning.
 Jia et al.~\cite{JLG21} sum up 10 security and privacy problems for SSL.
 Among them, only a small part has been studied.
-Liu et al.~\cite{LJQG21} study membership inference attacks against contrastive learning-based pre-train encoder.
-Concretely, Liu et al.~\cite{LJQG21} leverage data augmentations over the original samples to generate multiple augmented views to query the target encoder and obtain the features.
-Then, the authors measure the similarities among the features.
-The intuition is that, if the sample is a member, then the similarities should be high since many augmented views of the sample are used during the training procedure, which makes them embedded closer.
+Liu et al.~\cite{LJQG21} study MIA against contrastive learning-based pre-train encoder.
+Concretely, Liu et al.~\cite{LJQG21} leverage data augmentations over the original samples to generate multiple augmented views.
+Then, the authors measure the similarities among the embeddings of the augmented samples.
+The intuition is that, if the sample is a member, then the similarities should be higher than a non-member.
 He and Zhang~\cite{HZ21} perform the first privacy analysis of contrastive learning.
 Concretely, the authors observe that the contrastive models are less vulnerable to membership inference attacks, while more vulnerable to attribute inference attacks.
-The reason is that contrastive models are more generalized with less overfitting level, which lead to fewer membership inference risks, but the representation learned by contrastive learning are more informative, thus leaking more attribute information.
+The reason is that contrastive models are more generalized with less overfitting level, which leads to fewer membership inference risks, but the representations learned by contrastive learning are more informative, thus leaking more attribute information.
 Jia et al.~\cite{JLG22} propose the first backdoor attack against SSL pre-trained encoders.
 By injecting the trigger pattern in the pre-training process of an encoder that correlated to a specific downstream task, the backdoored encoder can behave abnormally for this downstream task.
 The author further shows that triggers for multiple tasks can be simultaneously injected into the encoder.